 We also encourage visitors to eat outdoors.
 Our Marquam Hill and South Waterfront campuses both have outdoor seating options.
 View map of Marquam Hill campus patios and lawns

 - Patients are required to have a responsible adult (age 18 or older) available to learn discharge instructions and to take them home after their surgery/procedure.

-- If you have a disability and need help speaking with hospital staff, deciding on health care, understanding health care information, or doing daily tasks, you can name at least 3 support people/caregivers and have 1 support person/caregiver with you in the hospital.
+- If you have a disability and need help speaking with hospital staff, deciding on health care, understanding health care information or doing daily tasks, you can give us the names of at least 3 support people/caregivers and have 1 support person/caregiver with you in the hospital.

-- Stay within 50 miles and cell service of OHSU and the surgery or procedure is expected to last at least three hours.
+- Stay within 50 miles and cell service of OHSU if the surgery/procedure is expected to last at least three hours.